How To Find Your Next Partner To Renovate Your Kitchen

 Step #1 – Build a List of Potential Contractors

 You can’t hire a contractor to work in your kitchen if you don’t know who is available and who in and around your community does renovation projects.
 This requires some homework on your part.
-You can search online directories, ask friends and neighbors who have had renovations done for names of contractors, visit hardware stores requesting recommendations, scan phone books, contact industry associations, and look at online reviews.
+You can search online directories such as the reputable General Contractors, ask friends and neighbors who have had renovations done for names of contractors, visit hardware stores requesting recommendations, scan phone books, contact industry associations, and look at online reviews.
 You should be trying to put together a list of a dozen or more names to start with.
 You will be shortlisting at one point but require several potential contractors’ contact information to begin with.

 Step #2 – Comparing the Contractors On Your List